 There are two possible scenarios for the Sunday show/competition.

 Scenario 1: Our Sunday Show as usual (with acts) followed by a craftmanship competition where there can be 30 participants.
-For this to be possible, there must no later that December 1st be a minimum of 10 groups/acts signed up for the Sunday Show.
+For this to be possible, there must no later than 1st of March be a minimum of 10 groups/acts signed up for the Sunday Show.
 If we do not achieve 10 sign ups be the deadline, we move on to scenario 2 (NOTE, sing up does not mean that sound and script has to be ready.
 You just have to supply names, series and other information).

 Scenario 2: We expand the craftmanship competition with 15 additional spots, meaning 45 in total (subject to the people signed up for the Sunday Show has first right to the spots if they want).
 This is the only cosplay show/competition on Sunday.